EvangeliaS/Quantum-Fourier-Transform-via-variational-quantum-circuits/README.md

-Variational quantum circuits are quantum circuits which contain gates with adjustable pa- rameters.
+Variational quantum circuits are quantum circuits which contain gates with adjustable parameters.
 Such circuits are already physically realizable in small scale and there is a wide range of possible applications for these promising structures.
 In this thesis, I develop the idea of tuning a variational quantum circuit to simulate the important for quantum com- puting, operation of Quantum Fourier Transform.
 I use algebraic arguments, so called an